 How to Get Grant?

 What is Erasmus Plus?Erasmus Plus is the programme of EU that you can get funding for your project ideas in the field of youth work, school education, vocational Education and other more.
-For example as school staff we can get grants from E+ for training courses (Key Action 1) and Strategic School Partnerships (Key Action 2) You can find more detailed information in this link and steps to get a grant here.
+For example as school staff we can get grants from E+ for training courses and Strategic School Partnerships.
+Please download the Programme Guide get detailed information.

 - Social İnclusion

 - Peer Bullying

 - Early Childhood Education

 - Science and Technology